LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 You can transfer a conversation from one bot to another in two general ways:

 * Automatic transfer via bot group
-* Manual transfer via escalation
+* Manual transfer via an Agent Transfer interaction or a LP Agent Escalation integration

 Importantly, both approaches allow for the transfer of the user's intent and/or message, which ensures a seamless hand-off.